Ravindra162/Traffic-Light-Controller-using-logisim-and-verilog/README.md

+<h1>Mini Project Design</h1>

 # Traffic Light Controller used at intersection of a busy road and street road
-<h1>Mini Project Design</h1>

- # Write your mini-project title

 <!-- First Section -->
 ## Team Details